 Having lived with dyslexia, Annette made the most of support services on offer at UC to overcome the initial academic hurdle.

-‘My most support has come from the team at the Disability Resources Service from whom Nicola has been a constant support for all my learning needs.
-I have a note taker in all of my lectures and when I’ve sat exams I have had a reader/writer and extra time.
+‘My most support has come from the team at the Disability Resource Service from whom Nicola has been a constant support for all my learning needs.
+I had a notetaker in all of my lectures and when I sat exams I had a reader/writer and extra time.
 This service without a doubt has helped me to achieve my goals of getting a degree.'

-As such, she has since found her place at UC, and enjoys ‘everything’ about being a part of the community here.
+As such, she found her place at UC, and enjoyed ‘everything’ about being a part of the community there.

-‘I’ve discovered Annette,’ she says.
-‘It has been my new start after the end of a 25 year marriage.
-My classmates are around the age of my children, yet they have embraced me and I’ve been invited to all the activities the UC students get to go to.
+‘I discovered Annette,’ she says.
+‘It was a new start after the end of a 25 year marriage.
+My classmates were around the age of my children, yet they embraced me and invited me to all the activities the UC students get to go to.

-‘I have been to a few events at UC, the last one being the Pride dance party at the Foundry which was a fantastic night.’
+‘I had been to a few events at UC, the most memorable being the Pride dance party at the Foundry which was a fantastic night.’

 Choosing to pursue a Bachelor of Social Work, after her Human Services study at Ara, she soon found her passion towards a new career path.

-‘I love the team within the Social Work department, from Denise in the office to the lecturers always willing to help, no question is too big or small.
-They are a supportive team that looks out for their students and when life throws you a curve ball they are only too willing to help as I have learnt over my 3 years.’
+‘I loved the team within the Social Work department, from Denise in the office to the lecturers always willing to help, no question is too big or small.
+They are a supportive team that looks out for their students and when life throws you a curve ball they are only too willing to help as I learnt over my 4 years.

-‘Once I finish my degree I’m hoping to find full time employment as a Social Worker,’ she says.
-‘I am interested in elderly healthcare, however I do have a passion around our military, and as I was a wife of a soldier for over 25 years, I feel there is a need to support families in that environment and hope to get the opportunity in the future.’
+‘I still have a passion around our military, and as I was a wife of a soldier for over 25 years, I feel there is a need to support Army personnel and their families in that environment and hope to get the opportunity in the future.’

 Having gained so much from doing university study, Annette strongly persuades other adult students to consider the same journey.

-‘I would like to encourage other mature students to make that leap of faith as I have.
-The University of Canterbury has made all my hopes and dreams achievable.
-So from this once dyslexic minimum-wage earner to this B+ and above student, I hope you take the plunge.
+‘I would like to encourage other mature students to make that leap of faith as I did.
 It is well worth finding the new you.’